tari-labs/tari-university/mimblewimble-1/PITCHME.md

 ## Blinding factors

 This is where Bob's private key `$k_1$` comes in.
-Each in- or output needs a second private key:
+Each output needs a second private key:

+<small>@fa[comment] Input were given their private keys when they were outputs in a previous transaction.</small>

 1. Bob's 2 Tari output corresponds to `$k_1$`, which only Bob knows
 1. Alice knows the private key, `$k_2$` corresponding to the 3 Tari she is spending